-Participants were instructed to assume for each decision that: (a) the treatment would be a full cure; (b) there was no alternative way to secure the treatment, and so patients suffering from the condition that is not chosen would go untreated; (c) the total cost of the programmes treating the different health conditions would be the same; and, (d) the budget had to be allocated to one condition or the other and could not be split.
+Participants were instructed to assume for each decision that: (a) the treatment would be a full cure; (b) there was no alternative way to secure the treatment, and so patients suffering from the condition that is not chosen would go untreated; (c) the total cost of the programs treating the different health conditions would be the same; and (d) the budget had to be allocated to one condition or the other and could not be split.

 Each participant was asked to answer two pairwise PTO questions.
-In Lives vs Nails, they compared a programme that would cure people of the nail disease and programme that would cure people of the fatal disorder.
-In Lives vs Paraplegia, they compared a programme that would cure people of paraplegia and programme that would cure people of the fatal disorder.
+In Lives vs. Nails, they compared a program that would cure people of the nail disease with a program that would cure people of the fatal disorder.
+In Lives vs. Paraplegia, they compared a program that would cure people of paraplegia with a program that would cure people of the fatal disorder.

-In each scenario, in the first stage, participants were asked which of the two programmes they would choose to fund if each programme would cure 100 people, or if instead they held that both programmes should have the same priority (i.e. an equivalence refusal).
-If they chose the programme that provided a cure for the fatal disorder, they were asked how many people would have to be cured under the other programme (i.e. treating the nails disease or paraplegia) in order for them to be indifferent between the two programmes (the matching task).
-They could either choose a specific number from the range provided (from 101 people to the total number of people in the healthcare system), or they could indicate that there is some number, but they did not know what exactly the number is, or they could select the option that there was no number large enough and that the programme curing the fatal disorder should always be prioritized (i.e. an off-scale refusal).
+In each scenario, in the first stage, participants were asked which of the two programs they would choose to fund if each program would cure 100 people, or if instead they held that both programs should have the same priority (i.e., an equivalence refusal).
+If they chose the program that provided a cure for the fatal disorder, they were asked how many people would have to be cured under the other program (i.e., treating the nails disease or paraplegia) in order for them to be indifferent between the two programs (the matching task).
+Either they could choose a specific number from the range provided (from 101 people to the total number of people in the healthcare system) or they could indicate that there is some number, but they did not know what the number is, or they could select the option that there was no number large enough and that the program curing the fatal disorder should always be prioritized (i.e., an off-scale refusal).
 When participants selected a non-numerical response (an equivalence or off-scale refusal), they were asked to give a rationale for their response, if they could, before being directed to the next section of the survey.

-The questions in both decisions were asked from the perspective of an 'advisor.'
-Participants were asked to imagine that a health care system director is deciding how to allocate budget for the upcoming period and were then asked which programme the director should choose.
-This perspective aligns well with the role of the public in healthcare policy decisions - people can typically express their judgements about how the decision-makers should decide, rather than having to decide themselves.12 The decision was presented as one that is still to be made rather than one that has already been made, as we assumed the former would be more engaging.
+The questions in both decisions were asked from the perspective of an "advisor."
+Participants were asked to imagine that a healthcare system director is deciding how to allocate budget for the upcoming period and were then asked which program the director should choose.
+This perspective aligns well with the role of the public in healthcare policy decisions-people can typically express their judgments about how the decision-makers should decide, rather than having to decide themselves.
+The decision was presented as one that is still to be made rather than one that has already been made, as we assumed the former would be more engaging.